 You’ve heard it both ways: Write content that’s unique, engaging and tells a story.
-And write for the engines, using keywords and phrases that help out in search.
+And write copy for SEO and the search engines, using keywords and phrases that help out in search.
 So, how do you know which is true?
 Essentially both.
-While it is important to find and use your voice and to create content that’s engaging, persuasive and appealing, if you’re creative enough, and have had your morning coffee, you can write from you while also creating web content that works.
+While it is important to find and use your voice and to create content that’s engaging, persuasive and appealing, if you’re creative enough, and have had your morning coffee, you can write from you, while also writing better web copy that works.

-There are no hard and fast rules, but here are a six steps that might help to writing better web copy.
+There are no hard and fast rules, but here are a six steps that might help with writing better web copy.

 1. A sexy, well written hook

 The areas where you should be most concerned with are your headline – this should be catchy, create curiosity – and keyword rich.
 In you’re stuck on what your keywords are, you’ll need to track back to figure out who you’re talking to and how.
 But for now, it should be click – and search-engaging.
 Your titles, including your headlines, are where you summarize what the page or site is all about so the engine knows how to categorize your content.

 To figure out how much traffic your content is receiving and how well you’ll be able to compete try Wordtracker, SEO Book Keyword Suggestion Tool, and of course, Google.
 These tools provide valuable insight into your content terrain before you tread.

 2. Anchors up

 Google has been talking about lessening the importance of keyword domains for some time.
 What they’re still juggling is when you have a keyword domain name, you subsequently have great anchor text from links pointing to your site.
 In many cases, it is not the domain name that is influencing ranking, it is the anchor text that results from a particular domain name.
 Use anchors well and never, ever resort to ‘click here’s’.

 3. Know what you’re gonna say